-When the Stalin-led USSR signed a pact with the racial supremacist and neo-imperialist Germany under Hitler in 1938, the communists’ were in a spot of bother as they had to justify the indefensible, unholy nexus.
+When the Stalin-led USSR signed a pact with the racial supremacist and neo-imperialist Germany under Hitler in 1938, the communists’ were in a spot of bother as they had to justify this indefensible, unholy nexus.
 They managed to shake off the criticism with deft and evasive wordplay, seasoned with disinformation.
 They went to the extent of protesting India’s involvement in the Second World War, not out of a patriotic fervour but due to the fact that the British were fighting the Germans, who had allied with Soviet Russia.
-So, if were to say that the communists in India supported the Nazi Germany, one would not be entirely wrong.

 When India chose a Republic, Democratic model of governance, the communists were first to claim that the independence was fake, and began nursing the dreams of an armed rebellion to overthrow the government.
 When I say armed rebellion, I am not speculating what their aim is.
 This is their stated objective as listed on their website.
 They want to establish a ‘proletariat dictatorship’ through ‘democratic revolution’ and ‘form militias’ to take the fight to the established order.
 When one speaks of democratic revolution and dictatorship in the same breath, the dichotomy cannot be more glaring.

 We know that democratic revolution has to be peaceful and wrought about using instruments of law, not brute power.
 These three tenets of the communist parties in India are at variance with the accommodating character of our constitution.
 Post independence, India’s affinity to Russia was a reason behind the armed struggle not immediately materialising.
-One must know that the spread of Communist ideology had not spared the neighbouring Pakistan, where the renowned poet Faiz Ahmad Faiz was arrested for allegedly plotting to assassinate the then prime minister to topple the government and establish a Communist regime.
-India’s tryst with Communism was not confined to its initial phases.
+One should know that the spread of Communist ideology had not spared the neighbouring Pakistan, where the renowned poet Faiz Ahmad Faiz was arrested for allegedly plotting to assassinate the then prime minister to topple the government and establish a Communist regime.

 In a nutshell